How This Faith Group Took on a Fight for Climate Justice and Stopped Energy Bills From Skyrocketing

 Utilities involved: HECO (Hawaiian Electric Company), KIUC (Kauai Island Utility Cooperative), Hawaii Gas

 Iowa has more than 6,000 wind turbines, providing nearly two-thirds of its electricity, making it second only to Texas in the amount of power produced from wind.
-We’re going before the Iowa Utilities Board to fight for fair pricing of renewable power and more.
+We went before the Iowa Utilities Board to fight for fair pricing of renewable power and more.
+Read more.

-Since 2018, Earthjustice has represented the Sierra Club before the Iowa Utilities Board to fight for fair pricing of renewable power, for the retirement of expensive coal-fired power plants, and against misleading utility marketing.
+Earthjustice first represented the Sierra Club in 2018 before the Iowa Utilities Board to fight for fair pricing of renewable power and against misleading utility marketing.

 Demand-response programs pay customers for lowering their electricity use at times of peak demand.
 Those rapid-response reductions displace the need for additional electricity generation — which often comes from burning fossil fuels.
 Residential and small business customers can participate in wholesale electricity markets by coordinating with a third party that aggregates everyone’s energy use.
 Thousands of customers with smart thermostats can offer to slightly reduce their air conditioning during peak electricity demand hours, for example.
 But the Iowa Utilities Board has blocked people from participating in those markets.